Cargo Lashing and Securing Services in Vietnam

 Information Required for Cargo Lashing Quotation

-To arrange a proper lashing and securing quotation, cargo details must be clear.
-Without cargo dimensions, weight, photos and loading plan, it is difficult to estimate manpower, materials, welding requirement, lashing method, working time and cost.
+To quote cargo lashing and securing work properly, cargo details must be clear.
+Without cargo dimensions, weight, photos and loading plan, it is difficult to estimate manpower, materials, welding requirement, securing method, working time and cost.

 For cargo lashing and securing enquiries, please prepare the following information: